json-schema-org/blog/pages/posts/the-architectural-scope-of-json-schema.md

 When the line between implementation and application is blurred, it's natural to think that the specification is imposing requirements on how the application communicates with its users.
 But that's not the case.

-It is impossible for JSON Schema to know the needs of an application's users, and so it's impractical for the specification to attempt to define input and output to which applications must adhere.
+It is impossible for JSON Schema to know the needs of an application's users, and so it's impractical for the specification to attempt to define input and output requirements to which applications must adhere.

 Users of different applications have different needs.
 Even when you consider two applications that essentially just provide a UX for implementations, say a web app and a CLI, the UX needs of their users are vastly different, despite the two applications doing basically the same thing.